-Soccer: Man City march on as Chelsea woes continue
+Soccer: Ruthless Man City march on as Chelsea woes continue

 But neither the French forward nor Morata, who came on in the final minute, made an impact with only an optimistic effort from Marcos Alonso in stoppage-time which flew wide troubling City’s underworked defence.

-Manchester City completed 902 passes, more than any other team in a single Premier League match since 2003-04 when such statistics were first officially recorded.
+City completed 902 passes, more than any other team in a single Premier League match since 2003-04 when such statistics were first officially recorded.

 Reporting by Simon Evans, editing by Ed Osmond